The Life Sciences Law Review: United Kingdom

 Although the UK has left the EU, the provisions of the UK Competition Act 1998 closely reflect those found in Articles 101 (anticompetitive agreements) and 102 (abuse of dominant market position) of the Treaty on the Functioning of the European Union, many of the considerations and issues outlined in the European Union chapter apply equally in the United Kingdom.

 The Competition and Markets Authority (CMA) is the body with responsibility for policing activities that affect trade within the United Kingdom, or regions within the United Kingdom.
-The CMA has recently been reviewing certain pricing practices in the pharmaceutical industry, particularly the practice of de-branding (or genericising) drugs so that they are no longer subject to price regulation through normal control mechanisms, such as the PPRS.
-For example, at the end of 2016, the CMA fined pharmaceutical companies Pfizer and Flynn Pharma nearly £90 million for abusing their dominant position by charging excessive prices to the NHS for an anti-epilepsy drug.
-An appeal was brought to the CAT, which ruled against the CMA's decision.
-The CMA has received permission to appeal the CAT's decision to the UK Court of Appeal.
+The CMA has recently been reviewing certain pricing practices in the pharmaceutical industry, particularly the practice of de-branding (or genericising) drugs so that they are no longer subject to price regulation through normal control mechanisms, such as the Pharmaceutical Pricing Regulation Scheme (PPRS).
+For example, at the end of 2016, the CMA fined pharmaceutical companies Pfizer and Flynn Pharma nearly £90 million for abusing their dominant position by charging excessive prices to the NHS for an anti-epilepsy drug, although this was overturned on appeal.
 A number of other investigations relating to excessive and unfair prices are ongoing in the United Kingdom.
 The CMA has also focused on 'pay-for-delay' agreements, issuing its first pay-for-delay infringement decision on 12 February 2016.
 It fined GlaxoSmithKline (GSK), Generics UK Limited (GUK), Merck KGaG (GUK's former parent company), Actavis UK Limited, Xellia Pharmaceuticals ApS and Alpharma LLC a total of £45 million for delaying market entry of generic versions of GSK's anti-depressant Seroxat (paroxetine) in the United Kingdom.
-The decision has been appealed to the UK Competition Appeal Tribunal, which has made a referral to the CJEU.
+The decision was appealed to the UK Competition Appeal Tribunal (CAT), which, following a reference to the Court of Justice of the European Union (discussed in the EU chapter) dismissed the appeal.
 The CMA also investigated a discount scheme that Merck Sharp & Dohme (MSD) operated for its product Remicade, among suggestions that it might have restricted competition for 'biosimilar' versions of infliximab.
 However, on 14 March 2019, the CMA closed its investigation because MSD's scheme was not likely to have exclusionary effects.
+In July 2021, the CMA handed out record fines of £260 million to Auden Mckenzie, Actavis UK (previously Accord-UK) and a number of generics for breaches of competition law involving charging excessive pricing and entering into 'pay-for-delay' market sharing agreements.

 ii Transactional issues